Doing business with DNREC during the coronavirus period. More Info

 The Department of Natural Resources and Environmental Control is committed to listening to all public comments on matters brought before the Department in DNREC public hearings.
 To ensure order, fairness, and efficiency, the Department offers the following protocols for its public hearings.

-Public hearings provide a formal platform for the public to comment on specific matters, and for their comments to be incorporated into a formal hearing record.
+Public hearings provide a formal platform for the public to hear the details of specific matters.
+They may submit comments before or after the hearing to be incorporated into a formal hearing record.

 All comments must be limited solely to the subject matter of the hearing (i.e., proposed regulations, pending permit applications, etc.).